Essential Sailing Gear that Lasts

 Keeping the water out is part of yacht design 101, and deck leaks linked to poor hatch design and construction are high on the list of water tortures.
 Early on, wooden hatch boxes and lids led water on deck onto sponge-like berth cushions, dampening more than the spirits of the crew.

 Attempting to track down leaks was a daunting quest as every corner joint seemed suspect.
-Replacing Wind Shadow classic teak and acrylic hatches twenty-five years ago with Bowmar cast aluminum hatches, was a reprieve from water torture.
+Replacing Wind Shadow classic teak and acrylic hatches twenty-five years ago with Bomar cast aluminum hatches, was a reprieve from water torture.
 The rigid frame and reinforced hatch lid resist deformation and the hatch dogs effectively seal the two surfaces.
-Two of the Bowmar hatches are anodized and one is powder coated, the latter finish has held up the best, but all of these hatches get top marks.
+Two of the Bomar hatches are anodized and one is powder coated, the latter finish has held up the best, but all of these hatches get top marks.

 Voyager, writer and educator, PS Tech Editor Ralph Naranjo is the former Vanderstar Chair at the U.S Naval Academy.
 His book The Art of Seamanship, is available at the Practical Sailor online bookstore (www.practical-sailor.com/books).